What you'll learn

 –> Read more about operator precedence in Blockly.

-You will use getFieldValue on several types of fields.
+It will use getFieldValue on several types of fields.

 Null